tango-controls/sys-tango-benchmark/README.md

 Please look on/run with other config files, too.
 To use a `python_heavy.json` example configuration you may need to increase a limit of opened files (`ulimit -n 2048`).

+### Output

+The benchmarks produce reStructuredText formatted output to stdout and optionally to a CSV file  (if requested with `--csv-file` option).
+The output contains configuration parameters and a result table.

+Below is a description of certain columns of the result table:
+- `Run no.`:  subsequent run (with new input parameters, usually new number of clients),
+- `Sum counts`: total number of operations (reads, writes, subscriptions etc., depending of type of benchmark) counted during period (`Time`) of the run,
+- `Sum speed`: `Sum counts`/`Time`, how fast certain operation can be performed on server side,
+- `Counts`: average number of benchmarked operations within one client, `Sum counts`/`No. clients`,
+- `Speed`: average speed of clients, `Counts`/`Time`,
+- `No. clients`: number of clients for this run,
+- `Time`: Measured period of the run,
+- `Errors`: communication errors are counted during period of measurement,
+- `SD`: columns contains standard deviation of a related values.
+These may be used as indicators of validity of benchmark.

+**Hint:** You may generate a pdf file from benchmark results with `rst2pdf`:
+- Install it if not installed: `pip isntall rst2pdf`,
+- Run a benchmark like the following: `tg_benchmarkrunner -c default.yml | rst2pdf -o benchmark-result.pdf`.

 ## Remarks

 ### Available benchmarks